NoroffFEU/agency.noroff.dev/documentation/Team-roles-guidelines.md

 ### Developer:

 1. **Coding and Implementation:**
-   - Write clean, maintainable, and efficient code based on requirements.
+   - Write clean, maintainable, and efficient code based on the requirements.
    - Collaborate with other developers to ensure consistency in coding practices.

 2. **Collaboration:**